bbauska/CSS-Basics/README.md

 ```

 <div align="right">
-  <b><a href="#top">↥ Back To Top</a></b>
+    <b><a href="#">↥ back to top</a></b>
 </div>

 ## Q. What are the css selectors?

-A CSS selector is the part of a CSS rule set that actually selects the content you want to style.
+A CSS selector is the part of a CSS rule set that actually selects the content you want
+to style.

-**i) Universal Selector**: The universal selector works like a wild card character, selecting all elements on a page.
-Every HTML page is built on content placed within HTML tags.
+**i) Universal Selector**: The universal selector works like a wild card character,
+selecting all elements on a page.
+Every HTML page is built on content placed within
+HTML tags.
 Each set of tags represents an element on the page.

 ```css
 * {